salcedoe/MtMdocs/docs/volumeProcessing/volumeSegmentation.md

 ```

 ![render of a cube and a cylinder](images/vol-seg-cube-cyl.png){ width="250"}
->Here, `Mask` is a logical array, both the cube and cylinder voxel values consist solely of logical `trues`.
+>Here, `Mask` is a logical array.
+Both the cube and cylinder voxel values consist solely of logical `trues`.

-Type-casting the volume to a logical array segments all the shapes to logical trues (since all intensity values greater than zero are contained within one of the four shapes).
+Type-casting the volume to a logical array converts all non-zero voxels to logical `true` (since all intensity values greater than zero are contained within one of the four shapes).

 ```matlab linenums="1" title="Segment all shapes"
 Mask = logical(Vol);